Ryan Zimmerman: 2019 season

 In 2019, the Nationals made the playoffs as the first National League Wild Card team and in the Wild Card Game on October 1 against the Milwaukee Brewers, Zimmerman hit a crucial pinch hit single in the 8th inning against Josh Hader as part of a rally to help the Nationals win the game and advance to the next round.

 In the 2019 National League Division Series against the Los Angeles Dodgers, Zimmerman hit a 3-run home run in Game 4 that extended a 1-run lead and secured the win.
 The Nationals won the series in 5 games and advanced past the NLDS for the first time in franchise history.

 In the 2019 National League Championship Series against the St. Louis Cardinals, Zimmerman went 4-16 (.250) with 2 doubles and 2 RBIs to help the Nationals sweep the Cardinals and advance to the World Series for the first time in franchise history.
 In the 8th inning of Game 1, Zimmerman made a diving catch that temporarily preserved a no-hitter for Nationals pitcher Anibal Sanchez, although Sanchez did allow a hit later in the inning and lost the no-hit bid.

 On October 22, 2019, in his first career World Series at bat, he hit the first World Series home run in Nationals franchise history.
-The Nationals would go on to win the 2019 World Series in 7 games and Zimmerman would earn his first career World Series Championship.
-He went 5-22 (.208) with 1 home run and 2 RBi in the series and in the entire 2019 postseason, Zimmerman went 14-55 (.255) with 2 homers, 3 doubles, and 7 RBI.
+The Nationals would go on to win the 2019 World Series in 7 games and Zimmerman to earn his first World Series championship.
+He went 5–22 (.208) with one home run and two RBI in the Series; in the entire 2019 postseason, Zimmerman went 14–55 (.255) with two homers, three doubles, and 7 RBI.